Connecticut Trespassing Lawyer

-As the very best trespassing attorneys would explain, you can be arrested in Stamford or Westport Connecticut for Criminal Trespass in the Second Degree 53a-108 if you enter or remain on private or public property with knowledge that you do not have the permission or privilege to be there.
+As the very best trespassing attorneys would explain, you can be arrested for Criminal Trespass in the Second Degree 53a-108 if you enter or remain on private or public property with knowledge that you do not have the permission or privilege to be there.
 The law is set forth in C.G.S. § 53a-108 (click here for the statute).
 While an arrest in Connecticut for First Degree Criminal Trespass requires an explicit communication to you to not trespass or stay on the property, no such notice is necessary for a Second-Degree Criminal Trespass arrest in Connecticut.
-As the best Stamford Connecticut trespassing lawyers posit, this begs the question…well then, how is the trespasser supposed to know they were not allowed on the property, park, or parking lot?
+This begs the question…well then, how is the trespasser supposed to know they were not allowed on the property, park, or parking lot?
 This is when it is critical to get a top criminal attorney involved.
 Second Degree Criminal Trespass is a Class B misdemeanor, which means if you are found guilty for a Second-Degree Criminal Trespass 53a-108 arrest, then you can face up to 6 months in jail, probation and a $1,000 fine.